msmobileapps/KotlinBiometricsSample/README.md

 # Kotlin Biometrics Sample

-to check if Device Biometrics Enable
+check if Device Biometrics Enable (Device Got Biometrics Sensor And User Enable this feature)

     if (BiometricsManager.isDeviceBiometricsEnable(this@LoginActivity)) {

-to check if can login (Already Sign IN)
+check ability to login (Already Sign IN)

     if (BiometricsManager.canLoginWithBiometrics(this@LoginActivity)) {

-to use Sig In or Login With Biometrics
+Sign In or Login With Biometrics

     if (BiometricsManager.canLoginWithBiometrics(this@LoginActivity)) {
-                    BiometricsManager.showBiometricPromptForDecryption(this@LoginActivity, bioCallback)
+        BiometricsManager.showBiometricPromptForDecryption(this@LoginActivity, biometricsCallback)
      } else {
         BiometricsManager.showBiometricPromptForEncryption(
              this@LoginActivity,
              password.text.toString(),
-                        bioCallback
+             biometricsCallback
          )
      }

 you need to provide success callback

-        private val bioCallback = object : BiometricsCallback {
+    private val biometricsCallback = object : BiometricsCallback {
         override fun onSuccess(encryptedText: String) {
             startActivity(Intent(this@LoginActivity, MainActivity::class.java))
         }
     }